As consumers, we think we know why we buy.

 Below is an example of the UK government using the principle of social proof to encourage more people to become organ donors.

-Guess which landing page performed better – A or B?
+Guess which landing page performed better – 1 or 2?

 If you’re familiar with limited edition products, then you’re already familiar with the power of scarcity in behavioural economics.